wangziqi2013/wangziqi2013.github.io/_posts/2021-08-31-amoeba-cache.markdown

 since different workloads have significantly different access patterns and performance traits.
 The paper defines the utilization of cache blocks as the percentage of 64-bit words that are actually used during the lifetime of the block (from fetch to eviction) in the L1 cache over the block size in the number of words.
+Experiments show that, the optimal block size for different applications vary greatly, ranging from 32 bytes to 256 bytes.
+Even within the same application, the access locality and hence optimal block size will change at different stages of execution.
+It is therefore impossible to achieve optimal block size for all applications, which highlights the importance of supporting variable sized blocks.